 How does workforce management impact customer and business success?

-Workforce efficiency is proven to have a direct impact on how consumers feel after dealing with a particular brand or company – companies that choose to strategically optimise their workforce through WFM programs see an 18% increase in customer satisfaction.
+Workforce efficiency is proven to have a direct impact on how consumers feel after dealing with a particular brand or company – companies that choose to strategically optimise their workforce through WFM see an 18% increase in customer satisfaction.

 These programs also have a hand in reducing financial and non-compliance risks.
 Workforce management solutions enable companies to easily and effectively demonstrate compliance to local ordinances, union rules, individual employment contracts and so on.
 This drastically reduces non-compliance risks and any costs that may be associated with them.